canada-ca/canada-ca.github.io/_posts/2020-10-08-collect-feedback.md

 * National Security Management Division, Health Canada
 * IT Security, Health Canada

 Based on the advice we got, the DTO created a process to strip personal information from incoming feedback.
 This helped reduce another element of manual processing.
-The more parts we can automate, the more time teams will have to focus on improvements
+The more parts we can automate, the more time teams will have to focus on improvements.

 ## What we found

-As of June 10, there were 5083 responses to the widget that we had added to the 2 pilot pages.
+As of June 10, we had received 5083 responses through the 2 pilot pages the widget was on.
 That represented an average of 164 responses per day.

 When people answered that they had not found what they were looking for, their answers for what was wrong gave us a clue about the top usability issues on the pages.